-We get so excited to see that first little tooth poke its way out of our baby’s gums, but as all parents know, the process of getting to that point can be rough.
+We get so excited to see that first little tooth poke its way out of our baby's gums, but as all parents know, the process of getting to that point with teething problems can be rough.
 Seeing our little ones in discomfort, feeling unsure of how to soothe their cries, and trying to keep them from putting everything they can get their hands on into their mouths––these are the hallmarks of teething.

 Here's what you need to know about your baby’s first teeth.